huyg1108/fruit-fresh-rotten/README.md

 └── fruit-classification.ipynb "--> baseline python notebook"
 ```

-## How to use:

-### First:
+**Before you continue, ensure you meet the following requirements:**
 - Download google colab
+- Download file "kaggle.json" which we add to this git

+## How to use
-- Run the program in google colab.
+- Run the code in google colab.

-### Second:
-- In the "Import data", import file "kaggle.json".
+- In the "Import data", import file "kaggle.json" to download datasets.
 - Wait for the trained model.
-- Insert pictures from devices.

-### Last:
-- Wait for the result!!!
+- Insert pictures from devices and wait for the result!!!

 ## Authors:
 - **Triệu Gia Huy**